github/developer.github.com/content/v3/repos/contents.md

     application/vnd.github.VERSION.html

 Use the `.raw` media type to retrieve the contents of the file.

+[Directories](#get-contents) support the following custom media type:

+    application/vnd.github.VERSION.object

+Use the `.object` media type to retrieve the directory contents as an object rather than an array of its entries.

 For markup files such as Markdown or AsciiDoc, you can retrieve the rendered HTML using the `.html` media type.
 Markup languages are rendered to HTML using our open-source [Markup library](https://github.com/github/markup).